-There seems no more fitting way to leave our time here and to pay our respects by remembering those who spent their war years here, than to share with you the words of Duncan Butler, an Australian POW.
+There seems no more fitting way to leave our time here and to pay our respects by remembering those who spent their war years here than to share with you the words of Duncan Butler, an Australian POW.
 Close your eyes and listen and never, never forget.

 Here are the words: MATES

-I’ve travelled down some lonely roads
+I’ve traveled down some lonely roads

 Both crooked tracks and straight